From waiting weeks to instant answers: How AI is transforming farming advice

 Image 3/3

-The 5 cohorts of partner organizations of AIEP
+The 5 cohorts of partner organisations of AIEP

 • Omnichannel Digital Assistant (Viamo, Producers Direct, HarvestPlus, Sahaj): A voice-based advisory solution for beans and wheat farmers in Bihar and Kenya, available in English, Hindi, and Swahili.